Jellohub/phase_3_project/README.md

 It is our job to use our available data to make predictions about the waterpoints that this charity organization gave us.
 The organization wants us to remember that non-functional waterpoints cost more to fix than functional-needs-repair waterpoints.
 We need to distinguish between them to the best of our ability.

 ## Data Origin & Description
-The data has roughly 59,000 was taken from **[drivendata.org](https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/data/).**
+The data has roughly 59,000 records and was taken from **[drivendata.org](https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/data/).**

 We used 9 numeric and 9 categorical variables in our models.
 Descriptions of any of these variables can be found **below**.
-Descriptions are also provided **[on the competition website] (https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/page/25/).** (You will only find a description of our engineered features here.)
+Descriptions are also provided **[on the competition website](https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/page/25/).** (You will only find a description of our engineered features here.)

 NUMERIC FEATURES:
 - amount_tsh: Amount of water available to each waterpoint